WilmsJochen/kubernetes-demo/Readme.md

 kubectl delete pod POD_NAME
 ```

-Now we need to modify the deployment.yaml file with your own name.
+Now we need to modify the deployment.yaml file with your own variables.
 ```
 nano manifests/deployment.yaml
 ```